TheWistarInstitute/wi-hpc/hello-wistar/README.md

 ## Lets start at the very beginning

-A job script is just a script submitted to Slurm.
-01.sh is a very basic example:
+A job script is just a script submitted to Slurm.  `sub.sh` is a very basic example:

 ```bash
 #!/bin/bash